 Uniform Biological Material Transfer Agreements—For biological materials, WMU is a signatory to the UBMTA.

 Waiver of WMU Ownership Rights—No significant use of WMU facilities or funds.

 Technology development fund

-The WMU Research Foundation supports commercialization efforts at WMU through the Technology Development Fund.
+The WMU research supports commercialization efforts at WMU through the Technology Development Fund.

 Technologies at WMU

 - Development and Commercialization of a Fiber Optic Connection

 - Molecular and Immunological Aspects of Viral Infections

 D. Clark Bennett